Information disclosed in a criminal record check

 This will be filtered because the offence is not on the specified list and the conviction happened over five and a half years ago when Cole was under 18.

-Young person under 18 - conviction and suspended prison sentence
+Under 18 - conviction and suspended prison sentence

 Delia is 20.
 She was convicted of common assault in 2017.
 She received six months detention in the Young Offenders Centre, suspended for two years.